-Bhairava is considered as the most fearsome incarnation of Lord Shiva.
+Bhairava is considered the most fearsome incarnation of Lord Shiva.
 Also, the main dancing character in the crew.
 He starts the dancing procession as well as before him, no one could leave the stage.
 He shows up as the lead dancer over here.

 Barahi is one of the most powerful deities of Nepalmandal.
-Also, she meant to be the consort of Lord Barah, who is well known for saving the earth.
+Also, she is meant to be the consort of Lord Barah, who is well known for saving the earth.

-Kumari is also a part of 19 dancers of the Nil Barahi dance.
-There are four kumaris in this dance as the Barahi, Ganesha, and Simha.
+Kumari is also a part of the 19 dancers of the Nil Barahi dance.
+There are four kumaris in this dance the Barahi, Ganesha, and Simha.
 Kumari also has had the same kind of ornaments as other Deva Gana does.
 And wears the red Jama with a green edge on it.
 Her mask is maroon-red.

 Here, almost all of the masked dance of Nepalmandal relates to the Shiva family.
 That’s why the role of Ganesha could also be seen over here.
 There are four Ganesha in this dance procession whose names are as follows: